Group Preference Optimization: Few-Shot Alignment of Large Language Models: Group Preference Optimization

 \subsection{Related Work}

 Existing approaches for steering LLMs are challenging to apply for group alignment, especially when the underlying groups are complex and per-group supervision is scarce.
-Before discussing our proposed approach, we overview some of the popular approaches below and their corresponding trade-offs.
-Whenever applicable, these approaches will also serve as baselines in our experiments.
+Below, we summarize key approaches and their trade-offs, which will also serve as baselines in our experiments.
 We provide additional discussion of related work in Appendix~\ref{relatedwork}.

 \textbf{Prompt Engineering:} These approaches modify the input prompt $q \to q'$ to guide the LLM towards a group-aligned distribution \citep{jiang2023personallm, hwang2023aligning, deshpande2023toxicity}.
-Techniques include meta-data utilization, where group-specific meta-data, are appended to the input prompt to provide richer contextual understanding.
-For example, this meta-data could include demographic labels such as ``\textit{male}", ``\textit{female}'' or text descriptions such as ``\textit{individuals below the age of 50}''.
+Techniques include meta-data utilization, where group-specific meta-data, are appended to the input prompt.
 Further, the engineered prompts can be improved via in-context few-shot prompting, in which the prompt is concatenated with examples of desired behavior.
 Given the flexibility of language, even a preference dataset $D_g$ could be converted into in-context examples for improving the prompt.
-Prompt engineering approaches are computationally efficient as they involve no changes to the parameters of the language model, but designing the prompt itself can be a tedious task that relies on heuristics \citep{zhou2022large, lester2021powerprompt, qin2021learningprompt}.
-Moreover, these heuristics are not guaranteed to transfer well across different LLMs.
+Prompt engineering approaches are computationally efficient as they involve no training, but designing the prompt itself can be a tedious task that relies on heuristics \citep{zhou2022large, lester2021powerprompt, qin2021learningprompt}, which are not guaranteed to transfer well across different LLMs.
 Finally, it has been shown prompt engineering has limited gains in aligning LLMs to complex groups on challenging survey datasets~\citep{santurkar2023whose, durmus2023towards}.